 How to get to Alaska?

 - By air – Alaska Airlines have the cheapest flights to Alaska.
 There are two main airports in the Alaska – Anchorage, and Fairbanks.
+If you are flying from Europe, check the cheapest flight here.

-- By cruise– Cruise ships are very popular especially by visitors coming from the USA.
+- By cruise – Cruise ships are very popular especially by visitors coming from the USA.
 Most of the boat cruises can be purchased as a part of a travel agency package.
 These cruise ships are most likely coming from Vancouver, and usually last 7 days.
 Prices start at $650.

 - By car – many Americans come to Alaska from the continental part of the US by cars.
 The trip itself takes about 4 days, but most visitors spend longer time on the road and enjoy the road trip on the way.
 Having your own car is definitely a huge advantage because distances are huge and public transport coverage is minimal in Alaska.